 ED7012 / ED7012-8

-In this course, students will be presented to an examination of contemporary theories, models, concepts, and practices for effective and efficient approaches to leadership within organizations will be conducted in this Doctoral level course.
-Students will also specifically study how to effectively apply these concepts to educational settings.
+In this course, students will be presented to an examination of contemporary theories, models, concepts, and practices for efficient approaches to leadership within an educational organization.
+Students will study how to effectively apply these concepts to educational settings.
 Topics include time management, philosophy, principles of an effective leader, and leadership styles.

 ED7014 / ED7014-8

 Practices in School Organization